ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 ✓ Successfully created subnet configuration
 ```

-Notice that by default Teleporter is enabled and a stored key is created or used to fund Teleporter related operations (deploy Teleporter
+Notice that by default, Teleporter is enabled and a stored key is created to fund Teleporter related operations (that is deploy Teleporter
 smart contracts, fund Teleporter relayer).

-_You need to set command line flag `--teleporter=false` for a Subnet to not support Teleporter._
+To disable Teleporter in your Subnet, use the flag `--teleporter=false` when creating the Subnet.

-Now let's create `<subnet2Name>`, with similar settings:
+Now let's create a second Subnet called `<subnet2Name>`, with similar settings:

 ```shell
 avalanche subnet create <subnet2Name> --evm --latest\